-Alison Krauss may not be that old but she's already a country music and bluegrass icon.
-The singer and songwriter has won 27 Grammys, putting her third all-time behind Quincy Jones and conductor Georg Solti.
-She has the most Grammy wins of any woman ever.
+Alison Krauss may not be that old but she's an established country music and bluegrass icon.
+The singer and songwriter has won 27 Grammys, putting her in the same stratosphere as Beyonce, Quincy Jones and conductor Georg Solti.

 1. "Down to the River to Pray"